marexandre/pivotal-mini/README.md

 - Run `npm install`

 ### Develop
+Rename `congig.sample.yml` to `congig.yml` and add your Pivotal projects ID's, also if necessary update redis setting.

 Recommended to install [nodemon](http://nodemon.io/), nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 To start the dev server run this command: